Not surprisingly many Japanese dog breeds, originating from Japan, do possess similar characteristics.

 Despite its similar appearance to other Japanese dog breeds (e.g. Akita), the Shiba will be noticed by its scream.
 When happy or excited, the Inu will produce a high-pitched scream.
 They will also scream if unhappy or provoked, so be mindful of this warning.

 Fastidiously clean, you will still spend plenty of time vacuuming their double coated shedding from the carpets.
 On the plus side, Shibas aren’t renowned for being destructive in the home, but they can suffer with separation anxiety if left for long periods of time.

 Generally healthy, their lifespan averages 12-15 years, but they are renowned for suffering with a range of allergies.
+It’s important to provide nutritious food for Shiba Inu that addresses their specific dietary needs.
 They are also predisposed to hip dysplasia and luxating patellas like the Hokkaido.